Dong1017/mindone/examples/diffusers/qwenimage/README.md

 ```bash
 sh run_api.sh
 ```
-Note: Some codes in api.py are commented dut to security risks.
+Note: Some codes in api.py are commented due to security risks.
 You need to manually decomment it before running.

-When the server is ready, showing "* Running on http://...", try the example to call and get result!
+When the server is ready, showing "* Running on http://...", try the example to call and get results!
 ```bash
 python example_gen_from_server.py
 ```